Unlock Holiday Shopping Success

 What KPIs were met or goals were missed last season, and why?

-- Trend Lost IS (rank) throughout the quarter to find times you had to bid down on seasonal head terms because of limited available budget.
+- Then, plot this metric over time with your impression count with a focus on exact match impressions.
+Graph your Lost IS (rank) throughout the quarter to find times you had to bid down on seasonal head terms or products because of limited available budget.

-- Trend CTR and conversion rates throughout last season and recall if competitors ran aggressive promotions that could have affected performance.
+- Assess your relative competitive metrics, like position or click share, with other advertisers using auction insights over the holidays.
+Plot CTR and conversion rates throughout last season and recall if competitors ran aggressive promotions that could have affected performance.

-- Cross-channel Analysis.
-Compare KPI performance with other digital channels and discuss similar trends and major differences.
+- Compare KPI performance with other digital channels and discuss similar trends and major differences.
+Use these findings to evaluate and improve your bid adjustment modifiers.

 2. Gather ideas for your next holiday campaign